 In 2014, Amazon integrated visual search into its flagship iOS app, offering consumers the ability to use their mobile camera to browse.
 It's mainly intended to capture the 'showrooming' shopper – someone who visits a physical store but checks online prices to compare.
 Although it doesn't recognize every specific piece, reviews suggest it's especially useful to identify photos of DVDs or records.

-That's why text search has become very limiting.
-Visual search takes the boundaries off and offers a fast and efficient product discovery experience that enables visitors to find products quickly.
+Visual search helps users overcome the limits of text search and offers a fast and efficient product discovery experience that enables visitors to find products quickly.

-Although many major players have started to leverage this innovation, we still are away from seeing all that it can do.
-In the following years, we expect it to become more popular, improving the accuracy and legitimacy of search results.
+Although many major players have started to leverage this innovation, we still haven’t seen all that it can do.
+In the next few years, we expect visual search to become more popular, improving the accuracy and legitimacy of search results.

 Neural networks and machine learning will be even smarter in the future as the number of people using visual search rises.
 Given that Google and other giants are moving the limits of what search represents, e-commerce store operators must prepare for the future of search, walking in the direction of sensory search.